bikegirl/cosc2325.notes/lectures/06_isa/CAL/encoding-instructions.rst

 The stack will be implemented as a separate memory area.
 In our machine, it will be a simple arraty of integers.
 We will define a stack pointer ``SP`` which always points to the current "top of stack".
-When the stack is created (before the first stack opertion,the stack is empyt and the value f the stack pointer should be initialized so the first operation will point to the first slot in the stack memory.
+When the stack is created (before the first stack opertion,the stack is empty and the value of the stack pointer should be initialized so the first operation will point to the first slot in the stack memory.
 That means we initialize the stack pointer to -1, according to the wy we will manage this stack